 “So, in a nutshell, what are we going for?”

-We’re going for well-fitting, budget-friendly basics and essentials in muted, neutral colors.
+We’re going for a minimalist wardrobe made of well-fitting, budget-friendly basics and essentials in muted, neutral colors.

 These will build the base of your new, age-appropriate minimal wardrobe, and are the most versatile things you can own.

-This new wardrobe will make you look older (without “dressing old”), more sophisticated, and like you know what you’re doing on campus (yep, even if you’re just wearing a T-shirt and jeans!)
+This new wardrobe will make you look older (without “dressing old”), more sophisticated, and like you know what you’re doing on campus (yep, even if you’re just wearing a T-

 Want all my clothing suggestions and outfit ideas in one place?
 Download the infographic I created below.
 Just click the image and it will open in a new tab!